 Generalized anxiety disorder often occurs with depression , particularly major depression or chronic mild depression.
 Adolescents with depression seem particularly at risk for developing GAD in adulthood.

-Two studies in 2000 found that anxiety rates among children and adolescents had increased significantly since the 1950s.
+Anxiety rates among children and adolescents have increased significantly since the 1950s.
 Both studies suggested that anxiety was related to lack of social connections and a sense of increased environmental threat.